dentarg/auth0-blog/_posts/2018-03-21-troubleshooting-webtasks-using-the-cli.markdown

 ---

-The Webtasks technology that powers [Auth0 Extend](https://auth0.com/extend/) and [Webtask.io](https://webtask.io/) is a very powerful system.
+The Webtasks platform that powers [Auth0 Extend](https://auth0.com/extend/), [Webtask.io](https://webtask.io/) and [Auth0 Hooks](https://auth0.com/docs/hooks) is a very powerful system.
 It allows end users to provide the functionality they need by writing simple logic in JavaScript.
-That JavaScript is then securely sandboxed and executed with extremely low latency while protecting the security and performance of other customers and the technology itself.
+That JavaScript is then securely sandboxed and executed with extremely low latency while protecting the security and performance of other customers and the platform itself.

-Whether you are building a fun weekend project, ensuring your authorized users are members of a specific domain or offering your customers an easy way to customize your SaaS; the Webtasks technology allows you to accomplish your goals without placing the burden of hosting, monitoring or scaling on you or your users.
+Whether you are building a fun weekend project, ensuring your authorized users are members of a specific domain or offering your customers an easy way to customize your SaaS; the Webtasks platform allows you to accomplish your goals without placing the burden of hosting, monitoring or scaling on you or your users.

-Even with a technology this powerful, you are going to run into issues at times.
+Even with a platform this powerful, you are going to run into issues at times.
 A service you depend on may go down.
 Or a bit of logic might not consider all the possible cases that can arise during execution.

 When unexpected events happen, how do you go about troubleshooting the issues?
 In this post, I will show you the most common ways of troubleshooting a webtask.
 From simple test executions to full local debugging support, we will cover it all.